 Don't expect the drainage contractor to sort out for you a properly designed system in the middle of summer.
 Get in touch with the contractor when there is a problem (winter) so they can inspect the problem and discuss the options with you more thoroughly.
 This will give you plenty of time to organise finance and set priorities, and fit into the contractor's work schedule.

 Other actions needed as part of a drainage plan

-- Re-laying water supply lines and altering trough locations to fit in with drain placements.
-As mole drains are likely to be redone about every five years, it is best to make sure the other pipes are located to minimize potential damage and save time and money.
+- re-laying water supply lines and altering trough locations to fit in with drain placements.
+As mole drains are likely to be redone about every 5 years, it is best to make sure the other pipes are located to minimise potential damage and save time and money.

 - Can more cows be milked comfortably in the shed?

 - Is a bigger milk vat needed?

 - Do the laneways need to be widened?

 - Will the ability to harvest silage at the right time make it more attractive to invest in silage gear?

 Even after putting a physical drainage system in place farmers (especially those with clay soils) will need to consider loafing-pads or feedpads to keep cows off drained paddocks during and immediately after rain events.
 This will protect the soil from pugging damage and compaction, which will reduce the effectiveness of the drainage system.

 The more severe the waterlogging, the better the stand-off facilities must be to cope with animals being off pasture for longer periods.
 This may require building a feedpad or loafing-pad.
 Extra machinery such as feed out carts may be needed as well.

 If these are used on a regular basis then attention to effluent management is vital to: